atl-tw/etwg-sample/README.md

 ``@SuppressFBWarnings("code", justification = "Something")``.
 You can also suppress a PMD warning by using ``@SuppressWarnings("PMD.RuleName")``.

 You should have a good reason for these.
-Please avail youself of the "justification" field
+Please avail yourself of the "justification" field

 You can find reports on each of these in the ``build/reports`` directory of each individual module.